 Unfortunately, due to the volume of people expected at Trinity Hall each year, the bar food and drink menus are limited to the top favorites during St. Patrick's Day week, so if you want to explore the full menu of this great Irish establishment, you'll want to revisit after the holiday week....
 We also recommend checking out Poor David's Pub if you find Trinity Hall too crowded.

 While you're in Dallas, be sure to check out the Annual St. Patrick's Day Parade and Festival, which will be celebrating its 39th anniversary in 2018.

-This parade boasts itself as the "Largest St. Patrick's Parade in the Southwest," and with more than 125,000 in attendance, over 90 float entries, more than 1,7000 participants, and 10 or more hours of on-site activations by sponsors over the 2-mile parade route, you're certain to find a fun-packed day visiting the parade.
+This parade boasts itself as the "Largest St. Patrick's Parade in the Southwest," and with more than 125,000 in attendance, 90+ float entries, more than 1,7000 participants, and 10 or more hours of on-site activations by sponsors over the two-mile parade route, you're certain to find a fun-packed day visiting the parade.

-And if you get tired of being out and about in the hustle, be sure to stop into one of Dallas' three Irish establishments to grab a bite or a quick drink.
-If both Poor David's and Trinity Hall are too packed, we also recommend checking out the Tipperary Inn, which features an extensive menu of Irish favorites and draft beers.
+And if you get tired of being out and about in the hustle, be sure to stop into one of Dallas' Irish establishments to grab a bite or a quick drink.

 07 of 08